kabisa/codam-tdd-workshop/README.md

-# TDD Workshop
+# TDD Workshop in C/Unity

-A simple C project setup for practicing Test-Driven Development using [Unity](https://github.com/ThrowTheSwitch/Unity) testing framework.
+A simple C project setup for practicing Test-Driven Development using the [Unity](https://github.com/ThrowTheSwitch/Unity) testing framework.

 ## Structure